 19 In the 1940s Bill Quinn spent a year at Arya Vihara, tending the grounds.
 K was at Pine Cottage during that time and they often worked together in the garden and looking after the cow, chickens and bees.
 Bill was later one of the founders of the Esalen Institute at Big Sur, California, and he worked on the first Krishnamurti Index of subjects that became KFT's three-volume Index of all of the audio- and videotapes.
-He died in Ojai in 1998.
+He lived the last years of his life at my house in Ojai, and died in 1998.

 20 Erna and Theo Lilliefelt had known K since the early 1950s and were founding trustees of KFA.
-Erna played a crucial role in the recovery of assets for KFA from Rajagopal, a long-time organizer of K's talks and publications whose daughter, Radha Sloss, went on to write a defamatory book on K. Theo died in 1998 and Erna in 2002; both were over 90.
+Erna played a crucial role in the recovery of assets for KFA from Rajagopal, a long-time organizer of K's talks and publications whose daughter, Radha Sloss, went on to write a defamatory book on K. Theo died in 1998 and Erna in 2002: both were over 90.

-21 Mark Lee had been head of the junior school at Rishi Valley and was the first director of Oak Grove School.
+21 Mark Lee was head of the junior school at Rishi Valley and later the first director of Oak Grove School.
 He is a retired Executive Director of KFA and continues to be a trustee.
-He gives lectures and seminars worldwide on various topics informed by K's teachings.
+He is the author of Knocking at the Open Door: My Years with J. Krishnamurti and World Teacher: The Life and Teachings of I. Krishnamurti.